Overview

 Experience

-Pullman has served as trial counsel for one of the country’s largest life insurance companies in two class action ERISA cases challenging the company’s stable value products.
-One case was dismissed, and class certification was denied in the second.
-Pullman currently represents the same company in a third RICO case, pending in the Northern District of Illinois, challenging another of the company’s retirement products.
+• Pullman has served as trial counsel for one of the country’s largest life insurance companies in three class action ERISA cases challenging the company’s stable value products.
+Two cases were dismissed, and class certification was denied in the third case after one class representative withdrew subsequent to his deposition and the second was proven to be an inadequate representative.

 News & Insights